docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 creation_props

 Optional.
 Object.
 The properties of this object specify creation parameters, which are specific to each object type.
-See "Control types and creation parameters" on page 124.
+See :ref:`control-types-and-creation-parameters`.

 Creates and returns a new control or container object and adds it to the children of this window or container.